juanber84/simple-php-bitbucket-deploy-tool/README.md

-# Simple php bitbucke deploy tool
+# Simple php bitbucket deploy tool
 A simple tool for automatic bitbucket deploy

 Only you must do the following 3 steps: